Iraq Update from the AFSC

 Our online movie tells the truth about the ongoing loss of life in Iraq -- and encourages viewers to sign our petition to bring the troops home.
 [3 min.]

-Eyes Wide Open, the American Friends Service Committee’s widely-acclaimed exhibition on the human cost of the Iraq War, features a pair of boots honoring each U.S. military casualty, a field of shoes and a Wall of Remembrance to memorialize the Iraqis killed in the conflict, and a multimedia display exploring the history, cost and consequences of the war.
-Read more about the exhibit
+View the movie by clicking here, then click on Watch it Now once you're on the site Eyes Wide Open, the American Friends Service Committee’s widely-acclaimed exhibition on the human cost of the Iraq War, features a pair of boots honoring each U.S. military casualty, a field of shoes and a Wall of Remembrance to memorialize the Iraqis killed in the conflict, and a multimedia display exploring the history, cost and consequences of the war.

-It’s election time and our message to the next government is simple:
+The Federal Election It’s election time and our message to the next government is simple:

 Make Poverty History.

+candidates, of all parties, to pledge to make poverty history.
 Ask the candidates running in your riding if they pledge to support Make Poverty History:

 More and Better Aid: Make a plan to meet the internationally agreed to target for aid spending of 0.7% of Gross National Income by 2015.
 Introduce legislation focusing Canada’s aid on ending poverty.